This article has links to products and services we love, which we may make commission from.

 So what makes it one of the most beautiful towns in Maine?

-Marginal Way, is a 1-¼ miles (just over 2 km cliff walk leading to a cute area called Perkins Cove.
+Marginal Way is a 1-¼ mile (just over 2 km) cliff walk leading to a cute area called Perkins Cove.

 Dogs can do the walk during the off-season.

 If it rains during your visit head indoors to the Ogunquit Museum of American Art, Ogunquit Heritage Museum in Captain James Winn House or see a show at the Playhouse.

 This is one of the best coastal towns to visit in Maine for younger visitors.